Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Method

 \subsection{Reference-Guided View Refinement}

-\textbf{Mask generator.} To capture distractors given a sparse set of images, prior methods use a frozen DINOv2~\cite{oquab2023dinov2} to construct transient masks,
+\textbf{Mask generator.} To capture distractors given a sparse set of images, prior methods use semantic features obtained from a frozen DINOv2~\cite{oquab2023dinov2} to construct transient masks,

 where $\psi_{\theta}$ and $f$ denote learnable MLP layers and the DINOv2 feature extractor.
 To optimize MLP layers, existing approaches~\cite{kulhanek2024wildgaussians,sabour2024spotlesssplats, fu2025robustsplat} use similarity maps and photometric loss to train MLP layers.
 However, training with a sparse set of images may fail to capture transient elements due to limited examples.
 To fix this issue, we utilize Grounded SAM~\cite{ren2024grounded} to capture distractors.
-Specifically, transient masks are generated using a ground-truth image and text description $T_{\mathrm{text}}$ as input to Grounded SAM~\cite{ren2024grounded} $\mathcal{S}_{\theta}$,
+Specifically, transient masks are generated using a ground-truth image and text description $T_{\mathrm{text}}$ as input,

-In contrast to existing methods~\cite{kulhanek2024wildgaussians, sabour2024spotlesssplats,fu2025robustsplat}, we identify transient elements utilizing power of a foundation model, achieving generalization regardless of the number of samples.
+By leveraging them, in contrast to existing methods~\cite{kulhanek2024wildgaussians, sabour2024spotlesssplats,fu2025robustsplat}, we identify transient elements, achieving generalization regardless of the number of samples.

-\textbf{Rendered view refinement.} Although previous works~\cite{liu20243dgs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d} have shown high-quality 3D rendering results by employing reference views in constrained scenarios without distractors, achieving high-quality results is extremely difficult in unconstrained real-world scenarios due to transient elements.
+\textbf{Rendered view refinement.} Previous works~\cite{liu20243dgs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d} primarily enhance rendered views by employing reference views without distractors.
+However, leveraging prior approaches is extremely difficult in unconstrained real-world scenarios due to transient elements.
 To tackle this issue, we redesign Difix3D+~\cite{wu2025difix3d+}, a one-step DM, to utilize a reference view and a transient mask in order to refine the rendered views.
 Unlike prior work~\cite{wu2024reconfusion,paliwal2025ri3d,wu2025difix3d+}, we use a corrupted rendered image $\hat{I}$ and a reference view $\hat{I}_{\text{ref}}$ to generate a refined image via

 where $D_{\theta}$ denotes the DM.
 Concretely, we modify the cross-attention in the DM to selectively refine corrupted regions utilizing transient masks.
 In each cross‑attention layer of the denoising U‑Net, we compute the attention map between the query $\ell_{Q}$ derived from a rendered image $\hat{I}$, key $\ell_{K}$, and value $\ell_{V}$ obtained from a reference image $\hat{I}_{\text{ref}}$ as